 Uber and Lyft Insure Both Drivers and Passengers

 - Condition 2: The driver has turned on the ridesharing app and is awaiting passengers.
 Uber and Lyft both have a 50/100/25 liability policy.
 It implies that each person’s bodily injury responsibility is limited to $50,000, with each accident’s bodily injury liability limited to $100,000.
 There is also a $25,000 limit on property damage.
-If mandated by state law, specific policies may be more expensive.
+If mandated by applicable laws, specific policies may provide more coverage.

 Houston Uber and Lyft Rideshare Accident Lawyer Near Me 877-239-4878